Preparing Small-Town Downtown Properties for Redevelopment Under Indiana’s Small Town Opportunity Initiative (STOI)

 Other potential sources of PCBs on your property can be from old equipment or other legacy materials such as: building caulking, window glazing, waste oil tanks, hydraulic equipment, oil-based paints, fluorescent light ballasts, thermal insulation, adhesives, large compressors, asphalt roofing materials, floor finishing, pesticides, printing inks, and wood treatment chemicals.

-What are the health risks of PCBs?
+What are the Health Risks of PCBs?

 The most common exposure routes of PCBs are direct contact and ingestion.
 Direct contact is likely from areas of PCB spills or leaking PCB containing equipment.
 Ingestion can be from improper hand washing after touching PCB contaminated areas or the consumption of fish or game in PCB contaminated areas.
 PCBs are a bioaccumulating molecule that collects in organisms and biomagnifies, which means that concentrations become more concentrated as they travel up the food chain.